someweirdhuman/awesome_wotlk/docs/api_reference.md

 Default: **0**

 Height of a clickable nameplate hitbox, addons may override or break this, reload or disable/enable nameplates afterwards.
+Use 0 to disable this and use default values.

 ## nameplateHitboxWidth`CVar`
 Arguments: **width**`number`